What Makes Sugar Detrimental to My Child’s Health

 It’s important to separate emotions and environmental influences from eating decisions.
 This is perhaps the only way you can teach children to listen to their internal hunger cues and partake in well-balanced meals.
 Oh, and lest we forget, in that ‘strictly occasional’ sweet treat, too.

 Although eating sweets on occasion is unlikely to cause problems in the short term, early childhood is the time you want to start encouraging healthy eating habits.
+However, it is important for parents to understand that sugar suppresses the immune system of children.

 One needs to strike the right balance, between being overly restrictive when it comes to what their child eats, and letting them eat just about everything.

-The Harmful Effects Of Sugar
+8 Harmful Effects of Sugar on Children

+Have you ever asked yourself, ‘Is sugar bad for kids?’ during special occasions such as birthdays, festivals, or even in everyday life.
 For the sake of the good health of our children, we must steer them clear of sugar.
 Here’s a list of reasons why.

-The Risk Of Obesity
+- The Risk of Obesity

-The Danger: Obesity puts a child at risk for developing high blood pressure, elevated cholesterol levels and type 2 diabetes (where the body’s response to insulin is not regulated.)
+Many parents turn a blind eye to obesity in kids, thinking they will simply ‘work it off’ in the years to come.
+It is essential to understand sugar’s impact on health.Obesity puts a child at risk for developing high blood pressure, elevated cholesterol levels and type 2 diabetes (where the body’s response to insulin is not regulated.
+Moreover, sugar suppresses the immune system which can increase the risk of diabetes by negatively impacting insulin control processes in your child’s body.
 Further, the rapid increases and decreases in blood sugar can lead to mood changes.
 Depression, too!

 Sugar is known to suppress the immune system.
 This means that your little one can be susceptible to all kinds of infections like colds, the flu, etc.